 The SoundWaves Network born out of Take Art's two year Soundwaves Extra project aims to support and engage the South West's Early Years workforce and everyone involved in the education of young children through music, so that all young children have the very best musical opportunities to learn and develop.

-Jane Parker, The SoundWaves Network Project Leader, said,"We support the Early Years Music educators and their conviction and belief in the value of musical play; their knowledge of how young children play musically and their early childhood music pedagogical expertise.
+Jane Parker, The SoundWaves Network Project Leader, said,"We support the Early Years Music educators in their conviction and belief in the value of musical play; their knowledge of how young children play musically and their early childhood music pedagogical expertise.
 This is essential to the success of the project and the future of Early Years Music education.”

 Join the Network